Francesco7D2/Francesco7D2/README.md

-# Hello, I'm Francesco Tedesco 👋
+# Hello, I'm Francesco 👋

 I am a student of Computational Mathematics and Data Analytics at Universitat Autònoma de Barcelona.